 As a prosthetist or orthotist you will require a good understanding of human anatomy, how the body functions and related diseases.
 This module will provide you with a basic understanding of the anatomy of the thigh, hip and spine and its relevance to prosthetic and orthotic practice.

 As a clinician you will naturally wish to examine the validity of how current treatment plans are progressed or perhaps you may wish to explore new and different orthotic and prosthetic solutions.
 This module is designed to acquaint you with research methods and analysis which may be applied to professional practice and the planning of their own research.
 It will help develop your critical awareness of research design, particularly when reading other research reports.
 This module will also enable you to apply the theory from the previous 'Introduction to Motion Analysis' module to pathological gait.
 It will provide you with hands on experience of techniques used in biomechanical assessment.
 You will be introduced to methods of assessing gait in both clinical and research settings.

-This placement is carried out at the start of year three.
-It encompasses the whole of the first semester and extends over the Christmas period.
-Once again the placement period is split equally between prosthetics and orthotics.
-During the final placement you are expected to be able to consolidate your learning from the previous placements, particularly the recent intermediate placement.
+Each student will complete a 13 week placement in each discipline in year three.
+The placement period is split equally between prosthetics and orthotics.
+During these final placements you are expected to be able to consolidate your learning from all of your previous learning.
 You will be exposed to an ever expanding variety of case studies where you will continue to further develop your clinical skills.
 You will develop a greater understanding of the rehabilitation process and in particular develop your skills in presenting viable management plans including problem solving and prescription ideas.
 You will also be able to demonstrate your ability to competently execute the key clinical skills (casting, measurement, cast modification, prosthetic/orthotic fitting) necessary to fulfil the agreed prescription.